grgcmz/eth-data-analysis/README.md

 ## 1 Setting up an Archive Node
 ### 1.1 Installing OpenEthereum

-OpenEthereum can be installed by downloading the binaries provided in the [Releases Section](https://github.com/openethereum/openethereum/releases) of their repository.
-The binaries are available for Mac, Windows and Linux.
-There is also the possibility to download and run it as a Docker Image.
+The Ethereum client OpenEthereum must also be installed.
+Binaries are provided in the [releases section](https://github.com/openethereum/openethereum/releases) of the project's repository on GitHub.
+They are available for Mac, Windows and Linux.
+There is also the possibility to download and run the program as a Docker image.
 For this project, OpenEthereum v3.2.1 was used.
-For further information about the installation process, please visit the OpenEthereum [Github Repository](https://github.com/openethereum/openethereum) or [read the documentation.](https://openethereum.github.io/).
+For further information about the installation process, please visit the OpenEthereum [github repository](https://github.com/openethereum/openethereum) or read OpenEthereum's [read the documentation.](https://openethereum.github.io/)..

 **NB:** Make all binaries executable and move them to `/usr/local/bin/` in order to be able to call OpenEthereum from anywhere.